Chinese Canadian Legend Award Gala Celebrates “Our Country Our Legends”

-Mr. Bammy Wong, President of the ABNA, says that this year is the 18th anniversary of Chinese Canadian Legend Award, and 106 recipients have been recognized, with their stories published in a book each year.
+Mr. Bammy Wong, President of the ABNA, says that this year marks the 18th anniversary of Chinese Canadian Legend Award, and 112 recipients have been recognized, with their stories published in a book each year.
 Mr. Bammy Wong also says that ABNA is honoured to have former Senator Honourable Dr. Vivienne Poy and former Lieutenant Governor of Manitoba the Honourable Philip S. Lee as the Honorary Patrons of the Award.
-The Gala will be held on October 28, 2017 at the Sheraton Parkway Toronto North Hotel.

 Organizing Committee Co-Chair Alexandra Ngan says that 2017 is a special year as it marks the 150th Anniversary of Canada.
 This year's theme "Our Country, Our Legends" celebrates this historic year as we reflect upon our challenges and successes in the past as Chinese Canadians and renew ourselves for the future.
 “We hope that the legendary stories of our awardees will inspire all of us to manifest our unique Chinese culture in this multicultural country while integrating into mainstream and create more legends in Canada, our beloved country we proudly call home,” she said.